Blogs

 wave

-Later, Churchill addressed a massive crowd gathered outside the Ministry of Health on Whitehall.
-In a rousing speech, he declared, "This is your victory...
+Later, Churchill addressed a massive crowd outside the Ministry of Health.
+His words were incredible.
+He didn't take credit, instead saying, "This is your victory...
 This is not a victory of a party or of any class.
 It's a victory of the great British nation as a whole."

-His words resonated with the experiences of the nation, recalling the Blitz: "The lights went out and the bombs came down.
+He spoke about what they'd been through, recalling the Blitz: "The lights went out and the bombs came down.
 But every man, woman, and child in the country had no thought of quitting the struggle."
-He praised the nation's resilience, their ability to "come back after long months from the jaws of death… out of the mouth of hell."
+He praised their resilience, their unbelievable ability to "come back after long months from the jaws of death… out of the mouth of hell."
+Chilling, powerful stuff.

 FAQ